Onychectomy: History of legal bans in the US

 In 2009, the California state legislature approved a measure, sponsored by the California Veterinary Medical Association (CVMA), intended to stop other cities from passing bans similar to West Hollywood's.
 The bill included all professions licensed by the California Department of Consumer Affairs, and it was signed into law by the Governor in July 2009.
-However, the law's effective date, January 1, 2010, provided enough time for seven more California cities to pass Paw Project-sponsored local bans against the declawing of domestic cats: Los Angeles, San Francisco, Burbank, Santa Monica, Berkeley, Beverly Hills, and Culver City.
+However, the law's effective date, 1 January 2010, provided enough time for seven more California cities to pass Paw Project-sponsored local bans against the declawing of domestic cats: Los Angeles, San Francisco, Burbank, Santa Monica, Berkeley, Beverly Hills, and Culver City.

 In 2012, a California bill, authored by Senator Fran Pavley and sponsored by the Paw Project, was signed into law that prohibits landlords from requiring declawing and devocalization of animals as a condition of tenancy.
 In 2013, the state of Rhode Island enacted a law, similar to the California law, prohibiting landlords from requiring declawing as a condition of occupancy.

 Denver, Colorado, approved the first ban on declawing in a U.S. city outside California in November 2017.
 The effort was spearheaded by Aubrey Lavizzo, DVM, a veterinarian and Paw Project-Colorado Director.
 The ordinance was introduced by Denver City Councilmember Kendra Black.

-On July 22, 2019, New York became the first state to ban declawing except if necessary to treat a medical condition in the cat.
+On 22 July 2019, New York became the first state to ban declawing except if necessary to treat a medical condition in the cat.
 In 2022, Maryland became the 2nd US state to ban cat declawing.
+In 2024, Virginia enacted a similar ban.
+After Minnesota passed legislation in 2023 prohibiting landlords from requiring declawing and/or devocalization of pets as a condition of tenancy, in 2025 Minnesota legislators proposed a bill restricting elective declawing.
+In 2026, the Washington State legislature is considering a bill to prohibit declawing.